Autonomous mobility on demand: Dispatching

 A crucial aspect of AMoD technology is the assignment of vehicles to open customer requests.
-In order to take the dispatching decisions, the controller first registers the real-time positions of all the vehicles and open requests.
+To take the dispatching decisions, the controller first registers the real-time positions of all the vehicles and open requests.
 Different strategies can be adopted to perform the assignments, and the choice among them affects the complexity of the fleet control and the effectiveness of the whole system.
 An option is to assign customers to the closest vehicle following a first come, first serve rule, which is easy in terms of computational time but only leads to suboptimal solutions.
 For this reason, researchers are proposing approaches based on the mathematical programming.
 Those consist in formulating an assignment problem by defining the cost value of each potential vehicle-customer assignment and the constraints present in the system.
 The problem is then solved using an algorithm for the optimal resource-task assignment.
 The cost value of each possible assignment can be computed basing on different metrics.
 Most of the dispatching strategies proposed up to now are based on one of the following parameters or on a combination of some of them: